mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 12 Switch to the app tab, make sure the url ends with `/about`, reload the page, and you should see big header saying `About route!`.
 13 Congrats!
 Your first HTML file sent from the server to your browser, rendering HTML!!

-## What about static files, such as CSS and client-side JS?
+## What about static files such as CSS and client side JS

 Good question!
 We need our web server to serve static files (such as CSS and client/browser-side JS).
 Let's tell our app what folder it should treat as a source of 'static' files.
 Express makes it pretty easy for us.
 Reference: https://expressjs.com/en/starter/static-files.html